rachelkhoriander/tech-task/tutorial/auth_with_github.md

-#### Getting an Access Code
+#### Getting an Authorization Code

 Once redirected to GitHub, the user will be prompted to log in.
-If the user accepts your request, Github redirects to the `redirect_url` or `Authorization callback URL` with an access code, which can be exchanged for an access token, and the state you provided in the previous step.
+If the user accepts your request, Github redirects to the `redirect_url` or `Authorization callback URL` with an authorization code, which can be exchanged for an access token, and the state you provided in the previous step.

 First, however, you’ll need to check the state parameter.

 ##### Checking the State

 Check that the state parameter returned matches the state parameter you originally sent.
-If the states don't match, the request was created by another party, and the process should be aborted.
+If the states don't match, the request was created by another party, and you should abort the process.